spirosbond/CallerFlashlight/README.md

 - Operation modes (flash when on silent, vibration or normal mode).
 - Notification flash modes (Time based or Repetitive).
 - Flash notification for more instant messaging apps, like viber, facebook messanger, what's up etc...
+- Flash only when phone is locked option
+- Disable flash on call with volume buttons (may require multiple clicks)
-- Donate via viewing an add.
+- Donate via viewing an ad.
+- New update notification on start
+- Option to disable flash if battery is low

 HOW TO USE:
 1. Enable your preferred operation mode and test is using the test buttons.